Therapeutic Phlebotomy Alleviates Blood Disorder Symptoms

 Sometimes tests other than blood counts are performed to determine your need for phlebotomy.
 You may need to have these tests done before you come for the phlebotomy.
 Your physician will explain this to you.

-Although the actual drawing of blood takes only about 5-15 minutes, your total time in the lab will be approximately one hour.
+Although the actual drawing of blood takes only about 5-15 minutes, your total time in the infusion center will be approximately one hour.

 Michigan law requires that a valid order signed by an authorized person be presented before any laboratory test or procedure can be conducted.
 Authorized persons are defined as physicians, physician assistants, or nurse practitioners.
 These professionals are legally responsible for interpreting the results of tests based on their knowledge of the individual patient.